ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ## Login/register functionality.

 For parts 17 through 22, we will build a login and register functionality.
 Less guidance is provided.
 Based on what you've already done, think about what is required to build this and see if you can do it.
 Again, you have everything you need, so basically no googling should be required.
+Maybe a quick look back at class notes?
 Just keep asking yourself "what am I trying to do right now?" and "where have I done something like this before that worked?".
-Don't forget to p or puts or print or pp things to make sure they're what you think they are, and don't forget that you can see any SQL that ActiveRecord wrote for you in your terminal.
+Don't forget to `p` or `puts` or `print` or `pp` things to make sure they're what you think they are, and don't forget that you can see any SQL that ActiveRecord wrote for you in your terminal.

 ### 17. Create a user model